aws/aws-sam-cli/designs/sam-config.md

 Documentation Changes
 =====================

-* Addition of a new `--config` file parameter per command
+* Addition of a new `--identifer` parameter per command

 Related Open Issues
 ============